Marckkill/Marckkill/README.md

 # About
     Undergrad student in Electronics Engineering
-    Mostly interested in game development and embedded systems Member of: Pinguimbots robotics team and HidroSense research lab
+    Mostly interested in game development and embedded systems

 ## Languages
 	C, Python and JS